Close filters

 When buying jewelry from private people: How do you prove they are not Russian?

-Jewelry is currently not in scope, personal jewelry will never be in scope.
+Jewelry is currently not in scope of the G7 sanctions and personal jewelry (in the possession of private people) will never be in scope.

 TRACEABILITY